Dutch Oliebollen: How to Prepare Oly Koek in an Air Fryer and Gluten-Free

 in , ,

-Did you know that the famous American donut has a Dutch “grandparent”?
+Did you know that the famous American donut has a Dutch “grandfather”?

-Before turning into the ring-shaped donut we all know, this dessert was called Oly Koek (literally “oil cake”).
+Before it became the ring-shaped donut we all know, this treat was called Oly Koek (literally “oil cake”).

-In the 17th century, Dutch settlers brought with them to New Amsterdam (modern-day New York) small balls of dough fried in fat, often enriched with a core of raisins, candied fruit, and apple soaked in brandy.
-It was such an iconic sweet that it was even celebrated in literature, as in “The Legend of Sleepy Hollow”.
+In the 17th century, Dutch settlers brought with them to New Amsterdam (now New York) small spheres of dough fried in fat, often enriched with a core of raisins, candied fruit, and apples soaked in brandy.
+It was such an iconic dessert that it was even celebrated in literature, such as in “The Legend of Sleepy Hollow”.

-Today, that tradition still lives on in the Netherlands under the name Oliebollen.
+Today, that tradition still lives in the Netherlands under the name Oliebollen.

-Although the name has changed and the technique evolved — shifting from a hand-shaped dough to a soft batter dropped by spoonfuls into hot oil — the essence remains the same: a raisin and apple fritter, warm, golden and generously dusted with powdered sugar, symbol of Dutch New Year’s Eve.
+Although the name has changed and the technique has evolved — from a hand-shaped dough to a soft batter dropped by spoonfuls into hot oil — the essence remains the same: a raisin and apple fritter, warm, golden, and generously dusted with powdered sugar, a symbol of the Dutch New Year.

-My recipe provides for the preparation of perfect Oliebollen, combining the historical charm of the ancient Oly Koeks with modern convenience and the lightness of the air fryer, in a gluten-free version.
+My recipe provides the preparation of the perfect Oliebollen, combining the historical charm of ancient Oly Koeks with the modern convenience and lightness of the air fryer, in a gluten-free version.

-In the video, both the classic recipe and my variant.
+In the video, both the traditional recipe and my variant.

 Plate of golden gluten-free Oliebollen cooked in an air fryer, dusted with plenty of powdered sugar and filled with raisins and apples